wiiznokes/changen/README.md

 #### Map commit type to section(ex: `### Fixed`) in the changelog

 The default map can be seen [here](./res/map_commit_type_to_section.json).
 Note than the order will define in witch order the section will appears in the log file.
-Use with `changelog-gen generate --map path/to/map.json`
+Use with `changen generate --map path/to/map.json`

 #### Changelog custom path

-`changelog-gen generate --file path/to/CHANGELOG.md`
+`changen generate --file path/to/CHANGELOG.md`

 ## Acknowledgement